MarnieRM/Midgard-Calander/README.md

 - Code to handle what to do if the bot goes down.
 - Code to let me easily upload the bot to a Raspberry Pi for hosting.
+- Add the Birch Queen Fair to the JSON events

 ## Libraries